anushreehede/senseiAssist/README.md

 ### Install nodejs dependencies

-`cd src`
+`cd src
+npm install alexa-sdk --save
+npm install aws-sdk --save
+npm install nodemailer --save
+npm install nodemailer-smtp-transport --save
-`npm install alexa-sdk --save`
+npm install xoauth2 --save`

+`cd ../triggers
-`npm install aws-sdk --save`
+npm install aws-sdk --save
-`npm install nodemailer --save`
+npm install nodemailer --save
-`npm install nodemailer-smtp-transport --save`
+npm install nodemailer-smtp-transport --save
-`npm install xoauth2 --save`
+npm install xoauth2 --save`

 ### Creating the skill - steps

 1. Create a skill on Amazon Developer's console (Alexa).
-The intents and utterances have been included in `/speechAssets` - to be used on here.
+The intents and utterances have been included in `/speechAssets` - to be used over here.

 2. Remember to add the appId from Developer's console in `src/index.js` and the email credentials in `src/storage.js` and in `triggers/email.js`.

 3. Create Gmail API credentials of a project on Google Developer's Console using [this](https://developers.google.com/gmail/api/quickstart/nodejs) as a guide.
 Create a file called `credentials.js` both in `/src` and in `/triggers` and export the `user`, `clientId`, `clientSecret`, `refreshToken`, `accessToken` and `expires` obtained from above guide from within it.

-4. Zip the files in `/src` and create a `src.zip` file to upload to the AWS Lambda function.
+4. Zip the files (including `node_modules`) in `/src` and create a `src.zip` file to upload to the AWS Lambda function.
 Copy the ARN of the function to the Developer's console.

-5. Zip the files in `/triggers` and upload in a separate Lambda function on AWS.
+5. Zip the files (including `node_modules`) in `/triggers` and create a `triggers.zip` to upload to a separate Lambda function on AWS.
 This sends deadline reminder emails.

 ### TODO